ANONIMUBR/ANONIMUBR/README.md

 ###

-<p align="left">I have skills in web and desktop development, as well as basic knowledge of infrastructure (hardware and networks).</p>
+<p align="left">I have skills in web and desktop development, as well as basic knowledge of infrastructure (hardware and networks) and image design.</p>

 ###